- What are Credit Cards?

 - Now ask yourself: How would having to pay off credit card balances for items we could do without or paying credit card interest affect our budget?
 If this amount is too much for our expected net current income, after all living expenses are taken out we need to cut back on credit card usage and limit our charges to a level that our budget can safely handle.

 Some Suggestions for Good Credit Card Management

 - Consider using credit-counseling services (especially if you have built up large debts, including credit card obligations; can see no way to pay off those debts given your current income and living expenses; and have no visible prospect of increasing your income in the near future).
 Credit counselors, like the ones here at Take Charge America, help work out budgets and negotiate with your creditors for better terms.
 Ask friends who may have used such a service or get a report on the credit counselors’ performance from the Better Business Bureau in your area.
 Check out what each offers and choose the best counseling service for you.

-- Watch out for “teaser rates” on credit cards that look good today, but can be raised substantially later on.
-A credit card company could offer you a 12.99% interest rate today and six months later jump to 27% once you have moved all your debt to the new card.
+- Watch out for “teaser rates” on credit cards that look good today, but can rise substantially later on.
+A credit card company could offer you a 12.99% interest rate today and six months later jump to 27% once you move all your debt to the new card.

 - Always read the credit card contract and any mail that arrives from your credit card companies; sometimes the cards’ plans terms are changed to include higher interest rates and fees.

 - Be careful with so-called “pre-approved plans” which usually still require you to apply and may wind up giving you a lot lower credit limit than advertised.
 You can still be turned down even if you are “pre-approved.”